 That started a week of screaming that I haven’t had for a long time.
 Lately, I have not heard people yell at each other, so I thought to myself that screaming on the road “doesn’t count.”
 We went to a theater performance, and the lady sitting in front of me took out her mobile to check it.
 The unbearable glare was really disturbing.
 It drove nuts the lady sitting next to me.
 She started yelling: “Turn it off, now!
 Turn it off, right away!”
 She did not think that she might be disturbing the show.
 Waving her finger, she couldn’t stop screaming, so much so that the whole audience hushed her.

 The same is true for hatred and racism — for instance, the issue of Mizrahim (Sephardi Jews) vs. Ashkenazim (European Jews).
 The discrimination of Mizrahim was a massive issue in the sixties and seventies with the establishment of the Black Panthers movement.
 It subsided and calmed down towards the end of the 1990s.
 It was revived, even though so many Sephardim are married to Ashkenazim and vice versa.
 Politicians refuse to let the issue go away, as we can see today in America.
-Donald Trump sets ablaze the hatred to Jews, Afro-Americans, and every person that is not a white Christian.
+Donald Trump sets ablaze the hatred of Jews, Afro-Americans, and every person that is not a white Christian.
 This plays on the deepest fear of people, fear of diversity.

 On my youngest son’s first day at high school, at lunchtime, he asked me hesitantly: “Mother, are we Mizrahim?”
 Until then the subject had not occurred to him and his friends.
 In our neighborhood, Ashkenazim and Sephardim lived in peace, and the matter was a non-issue.
 What led to this question was the “educational integration” that was practiced at the time, and with it, the issue was immortalized for the future.
 Students from the south of the city, Sephardim according to the definition of the municipality, and students from the north of the city, Ashkenazim according to the same definitions, were driven to a distant school to learn together, to get to know each other and create Israeli famous “melting pot.”
 At the end of every school-day, integration ended as all students returned to their neighborhood friends.